Raj-UtsaV/fun_project/README.md

 This is My first project
-It is a calculator built using HTML, CSS and Java Script Take a look.
+It is a calculator built using HTML, CSS and Java Script.
+Take a look.